mayer79/statistical_computing_material/README.md

 ## How to cite?

 Michael Mayer.
-Statistical Computing, lecture notes (2022).
+Statistical Computing, Lecture notes (2023).